Decoding the Digital World: A full breakdown to Base 2 to Base 10 Conversion

 Q: Is it possible to use other number systems for computing?

 A: While computers primarily use binary, other number systems can be used internally or for representing data.
 Octal and hexadecimal are often used for human readability when working with large binary numbers.
-However, the underlying computation still fundamentally relies on binary operations.
+Still, the underlying computation still fundamentally relies on binary operations.

 Q: What are the advantages of using binary over decimal?